-- be aware of and obey all school rules - attend classes punctually and regularly - work cooperatively and diligently at their studies and with home assignments - respect the rights of all persons within the school including peers, staff and parents - respect the legitimate authority of the school staff - respect the school's physical school facilities - respect the ethnic diversity of our school community - behave in a safe and responsible manner at all times - not threaten, harass, bully, intimidate or assault, in any way, any person within the school community - not be in possession or under the influence of drugs and/or alcohol acknowledges its role in providing secure learning environments which are safe from threats, violence or intimidation.
+- be aware of and obey all school rules - attend classes punctually and regularly - work cooperatively and diligently at their studies and with home assignments - respect the rights of all persons within the school including peers, staff and parents - · respect the legitimate authority of the school staff - respect the school's physical school facilities - respect the ethnic diversity of our school community - behave in a safe and responsible manner at all times - not threaten, harass, bully, intimidate or assault, in any way, any person within the school community - not be in possession or under the influence of drugs and/or alcohol sensitivity and respect for all individuals, an environment of non-violence, clear student behavioral expectations and disciplinary practices that are enforced consistently and fairly.
+The Board acknowledges its role in providing secure learning environments which are safe from threats, violence or intimidation.